ClemensKubach/devcontainer-cpp-example/README.md

 2. Build/compile using the bottom menu of vscode

 ## Further Information
-The next steps are independent of your local machine and the most stuff has already been setup.
-Just follow the last steps:
 - At the bottom left corner you can validate that you are now using a remote connection to your local dev container: `c++ at dektop-linux`.
 - Via clicking on the blue corner, you can "Close the remote connection" and "Reopen in Container".
-- For syncing your changes with others, you use git.
-You can use it via terminal and via GUI (the Source Control-icon on the left side in vscode).
-I recommend the use of the GUI.
-Ask for explaination.
-In general, the most important commands are pull/fetch, add, commit and push.

-Via the bottom menu of vscode, you can build and run your files.
+- Via the bottom menu of vscode, you can build and run your files.

-**To access the desktop/gui of your devcontainer:**
-Open http://localhost:6080/ in a browser.
+- **To access the desktop/gui of your devcontainer:** Open http://localhost:6080/ in a browser (default password: vscode).